mqtt-tools/mqttwarn/docs/notifier-catalog.md

 {"alert": "Vehicle moved", "custom" : { "tid": "C2" }}
 ```

-In both cases, the message which will be displayed in the notification of the iOS
+In both cases, the message "Vehicle moved" will be displayed in the notification
-device is "Vehicle moved".
-The second example depends on the app which receives
+of the iOS device.
+The second example depends on the app which receives the
-the notification.
-This custom data is per/app.
+notification.
+This custom data is per-app.
 This example app uses the custom
 data to show a button:

 ![APNS notification](assets/apns.png)